ashishhbhharti/BusinessGame/README.md

-# BussinessGame
+# BusinessGame
-please go through the businessgame_RULES to get details of this game.
+please go through the BusinessGame_RULES to get details of this game.